ARtoriouSs/dotfiles/README.md

 Here is:

-- script for installing everything from here on empty Linux system
+- Script for installing everything from here on empty Linux system
-- configured .bashrc and .profile files
+- Configured .bashrc and .profile files
-- script for installing zsh with configured .zshrc, .zprofile files and extensions
+- Script for installing zsh with configured .zshrc, .zprofile files and extensions
-- aliases and some convenient shell functions
+- Aliases and some convenient shell functions
-- script for installing vim with configured .vimrc and color scheme
+- Script for installing vim with configured .vimrc and color scheme
-- script for installing VS Code with extensions
+- Script for installing VS Code with extensions
-- gitconfig and global .gitignore
+- Gitconfig and global .gitignore

 Also: